jordanbaird/ColorWellKit/README.md

 ### SwiftUI

-Create a `ColorWellView` and add it to your view hierarchy.
+Create a `ColorWell` and add it to your view hierarchy.
 There are a wide range of initializers and modifiers to choose from, allowing you to set the color well's color, label, and style.

 ```swift
 import SwiftUI